IB Diploma & Career-related Programme Scholarships 2021-2023

 Assistance with the application process and further information regarding the scholarships can be obtained by contacting the Admissions Office at firstname.lastname@example.org or by phone: +(60) 3 6145 4688.

-Obs: Please note that shortlisted applicants will need to be available for testing on the February 7th, 2020 (To be notified asap).
+Obs: Please note that shortlisted applicants will need to be available for testing between March 15th – 19th, 2021, and to attend the interview between March 22nd – 26th 2021 (To be notified asap).

 * Academic achievement is measured in terms of results from the previous year(s)/term(s) as well as results on our IGBIS standardised test.